 Your competitor's URLs

 Monitor your competitor's URLs to find websites that you can get links from.
-Chances are, if the website authors mention your competitors, accept their guest post, or the like, they'll do the same for you.
+Chances are, if the website authors mention your competitors, accept their guest posts, or the like, they'll do the same for you.

 What info are you looking for?

 Hearing phrases such as "Use social media monitoring for brand promotion and lead generation" can sound clear as day for the experienced marketers, yet buzzwordy and unhelpful for the SMM beginners.
 So let's break down these goals as well by answering this question:

 When monitoring the words we've described above, what info are you looking for?